sachinrastogi12/KroopAI-Assignment/README.md

 -> npm start

-You will see a message "Express server started at port : 3000" a so now open "http://localhost:3000" you will see 'Cannot GET /' i.e. everythings is completely fine b now open "http://localhost:3000/book" here at this port you can add books as much as you want and press submit c now you will redirected to "http://localhost:3000/book/list" where you can list all the book you want with author name, year, number of copies available & here you can delete, update or go back to previous page
+You will see a message "Express server started at port : 3000" a </br> so now open "http://localhost:3000" you will see 'Cannot GET /' i.e. everythings is completely fine b </br> now open "http://localhost:3000/book" here at this port you can add books as much as you want and press submit c </br>now you will redirected to "http://localhost:3000/book/list" where you can list all the book you want with author name, year, number of copies available & here you can delete, update or go back to previous page